micahflee/hacks-leaks-and-revelations/chapter-4/homework-4-5.md

-# Homework 4-5: Download and Explore a Dataset Remotely
+# Homework 4-5: Exploring the Oath Keepers Dataset Remotely

 ## Use BitTorrent From the CLI